uBBkocz/uBBkocz/README.md

 - 👋 Hi, I’m @uBBkocz
-- 👀 I’m interested in game development ;)
+- 👀 I’m interested in coding! ;)
-- 🌱 I’m currently learning how to make games in godot 4
+- 🌱 I’m currently learning python and gdscript
-- 💞️ I’m looking to collaborate on a game in godot
+- 💞️ I’m looking to collaborate on a game in godot!
 - 📫 How to reach me?
 Discord: kuba_jebest, Ig: Im_ubbko
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Cats can run faster then Usain Bolt, theyre top speed is 30mph ;)